semi-lab/semi-lab.github.io/_pages/about.md

 <p class="justified-text">
   We are committed to humbly and tirelessly tackling intricate surface structures for seamlessly merging surface engineering and advanced manufacturing.
-If you wish to be a part of this endeavor, please contact Prof. Akin at <a href="mailto:akins@rpi.edu">akins@rpi.edu</a>. </p>
+If you wish to be a part of this endeavor, please contact Prof. Semih Akin at <a href="mailto:akins@rpi.edu">akins@rpi.edu</a>. </p>
   <p class="justified-text">

   <i>"God made the bulk; the surface was invented by the devil."</i>